Wednesday, November 12, 2008

 Our Vegetable Garden

 A tour of our Vegetable Garden in Blackheath Australia.
 We chat about everything Garden related.
 Check out our Organic Tomatoes Corn Potatoes Carrots.
+Oh and by the way it's only the still that's all crappy and low resolution... the video is fine.

 Tuesday, March 04, 2008